jules0x/silverstripe-datedropdownselectorfield/README.md

 ## Introduction

 An assortment of classes to help selecting dates in SilverStripe via dropdown lists rather than inputs.

 ## Maintainer Contact

-	* John Milmine (john.milmine@dna.co.nz)
+	John Milmine (john.milmine@dna.co.nz)

 ## Requirements

- * SilverStripe 3.x
+ * SilverStripe ^4

-## Installion
+## Installation

 	composer require "dnadesign/silverstripe-datedropdownselectorfield": "dev-master"

 ## Features

  * `DateSelectorField` - FormField providing 3 dropdown options
  * `DateRangeSelectorField` - Composite Field containing two DateSelectorField instances for selecting a range
  * `DateRangeFilter` - SearchFilter for use in ModelAdmin and other contexts for use with the DateRangeSelectorField
  * UserForms integration

 ## License